-Prizes in all MSGA events (except the Charlie’s Maine Open Pro-Am) are given in the form of vouchers, and prizes given are based upon the size of the field in the competition.
+Prizes in all MSGA events are given in the form of vouchers, and prizes given are based upon the size of the field in the competition.
 Winnings are credited to a voucher account in that player’s name and can be accumulated indefinitely as long as the player remains active in the MSGA.
 Once a player is inactive for a period of two years, unclaimed prize money will be designated for MSGA's charitable purposes.

 Players may draw vouchers against accumulated winnings at any time, either on site at any MSGA tournament, or by calling the MSGA office at 829-3549.
-Players may also request vouchers via email at firstname.lastname@example.org.
-Once a voucher is written, the player will have 90 days in which to redeem it, after which time it will become null and void, and the face amount will be forfeited to charity.
+Players may also request vouchers via email at [email protected] Once a voucher is written, the player will have 90 days in which to redeem it, after which time it will become null and void, and the face amount will be forfeited to charity.

 Players who charge carts to their voucher accounts are responsible for knowing their voucher balance.
 On the first offense of charging a cart when sufficient credit is not available, the player will lose the privilege of using vouchers for carts in MSGA events.